Debbie Wasserman Schultz: 2004

-In 2004, Wasserman Schultz's mentor Peter Deutsch resigned his Congressional seat to make an unsuccessful run for the Senate seat of fellow Democrat Bob Graham.
+In 2004, Wasserman Schultz's mentor Peter Deutsch resigned his congressional seat to make an unsuccessful run for the Senate seat of fellow Democrat Bob Graham.
 Wasserman Schultz was unopposed in the Democratic primary election held to fill Deutsch's seat.
 Her Republican opponent was Margaret Hostetter, a realtor who had never held public office.
 The 20th is so heavily Democratic that Hostetter faced nearly impossible odds in November, but she gained notoriety for her attacks on Wasserman Schultz.
 For example, Hostetter's campaign site criticized Wasserman Schultz for protesting an American flag photograph with a Christian cross on it that was on display in the workstation of a secretary in a government building.
 Hostetter wrote, "Elect Margaret Hostetter to Congress November 2 and send the clear message that Americans respect and support... the foundational role Christianity has had in the formation of our great nation.
 Our rights come from God, not the state."

 Wasserman Schultz won with 70.2% of the vote to Hostetter's 29.8%.
-When she was sworn in on January 4, 2005, she chose to use the Hebrew Bible, or Tanakh.
-Because Speaker of the House Dennis Hastert only had a Christian bible, his staff borrowed a copy of the Tanakh from Representative Gary Ackerman for this purpose.
-(This was brought up two years later during the Qur'an oath controversy of the 110th United States Congress.)